tadas-kuprinskas/Laravel-RentalServices/README.md

 ## Installation

 - In order to run the project you need to have AMPPS and database managing application installed (MySQL Workbench preferred).
-- If you have them just navigate to the main page of the repository and download or clone the project (.zip file).
+- If you have them just navigate to the main page of the repository and download (.zip file) or clone the project.
 - Import file ("../database/schema/laravel-sprint5.sql") into MySQL Workbench in order to be able to use the existing database schema.
-- Open the terminal in projects root directory and type "composer install" or "php composer.phar install" (it depends if you have it installed globally or not).
+- Open the terminal in projects root directory and type "composer install" or "php composer.phar install" (it depends if You have it installed globally or not).
 - Navigate to **.env** file and set the correct database name and your password.
 - Run the database migrations.
 ```bash